AwesomeSno/AwesomeSno/README.md

 - 🧠 Developing **Obscura Engine** – an underground research AI that scours the deep corners of the web
 - 🏠 Engineering a full-fledged **Home Automation & Security System** powered by ESP32
 - 🤖 Prototyped a **robotic arm** with Arduino & 3D printed design + custom controller in Unreal Engine
-- 💡 Founder of **Xtendz** – a platform to enable hands-on project-based learning
+- 💡 Founder of **The Shadow Company** – a platform to enable hands-on project-based learning

 ## 💡 My Vision